clarari137/project-3/README.md

 - The majority of our code was based on in-class examples and Challenge 14.
 The following sources and library documentations were used to help us with specific charts.
   - https://plotly.com/javascript/pie-charts/
   - https://www.chartjs.org/docs/latest/charts/bar.html
+  - We relied heavily on our instructor Henry Le's code for the app.py and Flask App set-up.